nyleyun/EE470FinalProject/README.md

 This project is based on this example from MATLAB: https://www.mathworks.com/help/driving/ug/highway-lane-following.html#d127e58565

-The repository has two branches: main, stanley_controller main is the original example project from MATLAB and stanley_controller is the modified version with our Stanley/PID controller implemented
+The repository has three branches: main, DBSCAN, stanley_controller
+main: is the original example project from MATLAB
+stanley_controller: is the modified version with our Stanley/PID controller implemented
+DBSCAN: is the version that contains both the Stanley/PID controller and DBSCAN algorithms

 The simulation results are stored in the "sim_results_default" and "sim_results_stanley" folders